1997 US Open – Men's singles

-Patrick Rafter defeated Greg Rusedski in the final, 6–3, 6–2, 4–6, 7–5 to win the men's singles tennis title at the 1997 US Open.
-It was his maiden major title.
-Rafter became the first Australian to win the title since John Newcombe in 1973.
-It was Rusedski's first major final, dedicated in honor of Diana, Princess of Wales, who had died a week earlier in Paris.
+Pat Rafter defeated Greg Rusedski in the final, 6–3, 6–2, 4–6, 7–5 to win the men's singles tennis title at the 1997 US Open.
+It was his first major singles title.
+Rafter was the first Australian to win the title since John Newcombe in 1973.

 Pete Sampras was the two-time defending champion, but lost in the fourth round to Petr Korda.

+This marked Rusedski's first major final, which he dedicated to Diana, Princess of Wales, who had died a week earlier.